Part 3: Calibration & Imaging of 3C345

 ← back to top

-• In step 9, type the command that will apply the calibration solutions to the target source.
-Remember that we want to linearly interpolate these onto the target as the scans are interleaved between the phase calibrator scans
+• In step 9, enter the command that will apply the calibration solutions to the target source.
+Keep in mind that we want to linearly interpolate these onto the target, as the scans are interleaved with the phase calibrator scans.

-• Input the command which will then split out the corrected target data into a separate measurement set named 3C345.ms.
-This will now be our new data set for the self-calibration of the target field
+• Input the command that will subsequently extract the corrected target data into a separate measurement set named 3C345.ms.
+This will now serve as our new data set for the self-calibration of the target field.

 5. Self-calibration on target

-In the next steps we will concentrate solely on the target source.
-Our phase calibrator should have given us the approximately correct phase vs time and frequency.
-However, we want to refine this and take out the phase differences induced by the atmospheric differences between the phase calibrator field and the target.
-We shall employ self calibration to do this.
+In the next steps, we will focus exclusively on the target source.
+Our phase calibrator should have provided us with the approximately correct phase versus time and frequency.
+However, we aim to refine this and eliminate the phase differences induced by the atmospheric variations between the phase calibrator and the target fields.
+We will use self-calibration to achieve this.

 5A.
 First image of target